isabellebautista/visual-argument-2022spring/README.md

 These aren't all the assets I would like to use but I want to look around and see what I can find that would relate to this idea.

+In the end I would like to call this piece, Clothing Consumption, emphasizing the consumption that comes along with buying new clothes.

 # Project 2: Visual Argument / Rhetorical Collage